 How do I apply?

-Applications are received though our online recruitment system.
+Applications can be maded though our online recruitment system Web Recruitment.

 Where are interviews conducted?

 If you are an interstate applicant who is successful in receiving an interview, we will meet the cost of your flight to Canberra.
 Alternatively, we can arrange for a telephone interview.

 How do you assess applicants?